Iraneus/betamedneed/about.md

 order@medneed.com

 Medneed is a companion for medical care.
 Is there any particular thing you need?

-We are here to help.
+Specialized teams are here to help.

-We do what we can to help users solve any challenge they have and find anything they need for quality medical care.
+We do what we can to help users solve any challenge they have and get anything they need for quality medical care.

-We help in any way we possibly can.
+We help in every possible way we can.